Liang Po Po: The Movie

-Liang Po Po: The Movie (梁婆婆重出江湖) is a Singaporean comedy film directed by Teng Bee Lian in 1999.
+Liang Po Po: The Movie (梁婆婆重出江湖) is a Singaporean black comedy film directed by Teng Bee Lian in 1999.
 It starred the comedian and film director Jack Neo himself, who cross-dresses as the titular protagonist, whose name in English is translated as "Grandma Neo".

 Plot

 The titular protagonist, an 85-year-old woman named Liang Po Po, runs away from her retirement home in search of a new life, believing that she can still contribute to society.

 On her first day out, she is robbed by a female gangster named Ah Lian and her comrades.
 Later, when Liang attempts to work as a gas pump attendant, chaos ensues.
 She then meets and befriends two gangsters, Ah Beng and Ah Seng, and becomes inadvertently involved in a secret society engaged in criminal activities.
 Taking advantage of Liang's naïveté, the gang uses her to sell pirated VCDs and collect debts.
 As a loanshark runner, Liang resorts to stalking, breaking into homes, and employing various harassment tactics, striking fear into the hearts of borrowers and compelling them to repay their loans.
 Her unexpected success exceeds the loanshark's expectations, but he still underpays the unsuspecting old lady.

 As Liang develops a genuine friendship with Ah Beng and Ah Seng, the leader of the secret society, known as Big Boss, decides his gang should be feared and respected.
 To elevate their image, he hires two consultants from the Hong Kong triads.
 The consultants scold the gang for their petty crimes and train them to commit more serious offenses, such as gun-running, mass murder, and robbery.
 The gang members, including a still-clueless Liang, begin carrying out violent attacks on random nights to instill fear in their rivals.
 The consultants also insist that gang members adopt a more polished appearance, dressing in suits and sunglasses to reflect their new image.

 The gang’s sudden surge in violent crimes catches the Singaporean authorities off guard.
 Despite the growing public threat, the police struggle to identify Big Boss as the mastermind behind it all.